Nishanth2969/CV_to_HTML_DJANGO/README.md

   Provides an upload form to update your resume in PDF format and a button to remove the uploaded PDF.

 - **Responsive UI:**
-  Styled with Bootstrap and animated using AOS for a modern look.
+  Styled with Bootstrap for a modern look.

-- **Admin Interface:**
-  Access the Django admin at `/admin/` to manage the project.

 ## Usage